Sourjya261/Brain_tumor_segmentation/README.md

 # Brain_tumor_segmentation

-Brain cancer’s severity necessitates precise brain tumor segmentation via 3D MRI, crucial for diagnosis, monitoring, and effective treatment planning.
+Brain cancer’s severity necessitates precise brain tu- mor segmentation, which is crucial for effective brain tumor diagnosis.
 Manual identification, burdened by high costs, labor, and error risks, highlights the need for automated methods.
-In this study, we introduce the Global Context-aware Squeeze and Excite Residual UNet (GCSER-UNet), integrating the innovative Global Context-aware Squeeze and Excite (GCSE) mechanism.
-GCSE facilitates a fusion of spatial and channel-wise attention, enhancing the model’s capacity to capture intricate spatial dependencies and contextual information.
+In this study, we introduce the Global Context-aware Squeeze and Excite Residual UNet (GCSER-UNet), which facilitates a fusion of spatial and channel-wise attention and thus enhances the model’s capacity to capture intricate spatial dependencies and contextual information.
 GCSER-UNet efficiently extracts tumor segments from multimodal MRI slices, delivering exceptional performance.
 Evaluations on benchmark databases exhibit its